Skip to main content

 // 1.
 Retrieve message metadata and content

 // 2.
-Load stored conversation state for this thread
+Load stored conversation memory for this thread

-const stored = await nuntly.agents.getState(AGENT_ID, { inboxId, threadId });
+const stored = await nuntly.agents.getMemory(AGENT_ID, { inboxId, threadId });

 const previousSummary = stored?.data?.summary ?? null;